d2l-ai/d2l-en/chapter_preface/preface.md

 where we want you to understand everything that happens in a given layer or optimizer.
-In these cases, we'll often present two versions of the example: one where we implement everything from scratch, relying only on NDArray and automatic differentiation, and another, more practical example, where we write succinct code using ``Gluon``.
+In these cases, we'll often present two versions of the example: one where we implement everything from scratch, relying only on `ndarray` and automatic differentiation, and another, more practical example, where we write succinct code using ``Gluon``.
 Once we've taught you how some component works, we can just use the ``Gluon`` version in subsequent tutorials.